-Ecology SWMMWW Language References The UIC program defines a UIC well as a well that is used to discharge fluids from the ground surface into the subsurface and is one of the following: Volume I, Chapter 2, Section 1-2.14 of the SWMMWW (Ecology 2019) A bored, drilled or driven shaft, or dug hole whose depth is greater than the largest surface dimension; or A dug hole whose depth is greater than the largest surface dimension, or An improved sinkhole; which is a natural crevice that has been modified, or A subsurface fluid distribution system which includes perforated pipes, drain tiles or other similar mechanisms intended to distribute fluids below the surface of the ground.
-Examples of UIC wells or subsurface infiltration systems are the following: • Volume I, Chapter 2, Drywells Section 1-2.14 of the Drain fields SWMMWW (Ecology 2019) Infiltration trenches with perforated [or slotted] pipe Storm chamber systems with the intent to infiltrate French drains Bioretention systems intending to infiltrate water from a [slotted] pipe below the treatment soil Other similar devices that discharge to ground Note: Modifications from the SWMMWW are shown in brackets for design criteria specific to the City of Seattle.
+Ecology SWMMWW Language References The UIC program defines a UIC well as a well that is used to discharge fluids from the ground surface into the subsurface and is one of the following: Volume I, Chapter 42, Section 1-2.14 of the SWMMWW (Ecology 202419) A bored, drilled or driven shaft, or dug hole whose depth is greater than the largest surface dimension; or A dug hole whose depth is greater than the largest surface dimension, or An improved sinkhole; which is a natural crevice that has been modified, or

+A subsurface fluid distribution system which includes perforated pipes, drain tiles or other similar mechanisms intended to distribute fluids below the surface of the ground.
+Examples of UIC wells or subsurface infiltration systems are the following: Drywells Drain fields Infiltration trenches with perforated [or slotted] pipe Storm chamber systems with the intent to infiltrate French drains Bioretention systems intending to infiltrate water from a [slotted] pipe below the treatment soil Other similar devices that discharge to ground Note: Modifications from the SWMMWW are shown in brackets for design criteria specific to the City of Seattle.
+Volume I, Chapter 4 of the SWMMWW (Ecology 2024)Volume I, Chapter 2, Section 1-2.14 of the SWMMWW (Ecology 2019)

-5.4.2.
-Infiltration Trenches
+5.4.2.Infiltration Trenches5.4.2.1.Description